 It’s a popular vacation destination for people from Finland, and the two countries share a close cultural affinity.

-We toured Talinn’s historic Old Town with Europe’s oldest pharmacy and the magnificent 12th-century St. Olaf’s Church, which was once the tallest building in the world.
-(See our photogallery, A Walking Tour of Talinn).
+We toured Tallinn’s historic Old Town with Europe’s oldest pharmacy and the magnificent 12th-century St. Olaf’s Church, which was once the tallest building in the world.

 Biking the Beaches

-We biked along the beautiful white sand beaches in Talinn harbor, past magnificent palaces built by Peter the Great of Russia, and dined at the Brasserie at the Talinn TV Tower with grand vistas all around us.
+We biked along the beautiful white sand beaches in Tallinn harbor, past magnificent palaces built by Peter the Great of Russia, and dined at the Brasserie at the Tallinn TV Tower with grand vistas all around us.

 We also toured Estonia’s second city, Tartu, and took a cruise aboard the Jammu, a replica of the river barges that sailed from Estonia to the rivers of Russia.